gymrek-lab/TRTools/doc/UTILITIES.rst

 Command-line tools
 ===========================

-STRTools offers a variety of command-line tools for performing manipulations to TR genotype VCFs.
+TRTools offers a variety of command-line tools for performing manipulations to TR genotype VCFs.

 .. toctree::